Tribal sovereignty in the United States: Nation to nation: tribes and the federal government

 The United States Constitution specifically mentions American Indians three times.
 Article I, Section 2, Clause 3 and the Section 2 of the Fourteenth Amendment address the handling of "Indians not taxed" in the apportionment of the seats of the House of Representatives according to population and in so doing suggest that Indians need not be taxed.
 In Article I Section 8, Clause 3, Congress is empowered to "regulate commerce with foreign nations…states…and with the Indian tribes."
 Technically, Congress has no more power over Indian nations than it does over individual states.
 In the 1970s, Native American self-determination replaced Indian termination policy as the official United States policy towards Native Americans.
 Self-determination promoted the ability of tribes to self-govern and make decisions concerning their people.
 In dealing with Indian policy, a separate agency, the Bureau of Indian Affairs has been in place since 1824.

 The idea that tribes have an inherent right to govern themselves is at the foundation of their constitutional status – the power is not delegated by congressional acts.
 Congress can, however, limit tribal sovereignty.
 Unless a treaty or federal statute removes a power, however, the tribe is assumed to possess it.
 Current federal policy in the United States recognizes this sovereignty and stresses the government-to-government relations between the United States and Federally recognized tribes.
 However, most Native American land is held in trust by the United States, and federal law still regulates the economic rights of tribal governments and political rights.
 Tribal jurisdiction over persons and things within tribal borders are often at issue.
 While tribal criminal jurisdiction over Native Americans is reasonably well settled, tribes are still striving to achieve criminal jurisdiction over non-Native persons who commit crimes in Indian Country.
 This is largely due to the Supreme Court's ruling in 1978 in Oliphant v.
 Suquamish Indian Tribe that tribes lack the inherent authority to arrest, try and convict non-Natives who commit crimes on their lands (see below for additional discussion on this point.)

-As a result of a pair of treaties in 1830s, two tribal nations (the Cherokee and Choctaw) each have the right to send non-voting members to the United States House of Representatives (similar to a non-state U.S. territory or the federal district); the Choctaw have never exercised their right to do so since they were given the power and the Cherokee had not done so until appointing a delegate in 2019, though this delegate has not been accepted by Congress.
+As a result of a pair of treaties in 1830s, two tribal nations (the Cherokee Nation and Choctaw Nation of Oklahoma) each have the right to send non-voting members to the United States House of Representatives (similar to a non-state U.S. territory or the federal district); the Choctaw have never exercised their right to do so since they were given the power and the Cherokee had not done so until appointing a delegate in 2019, though this delegate has not been accepted by Congress.